LSPosed/MagiskOnWSALocal/README.md

     No. Magisk has bugs preventing itself running on WSA.
 Magisk Canary has fixed them.
 So try Magisk 23 canary or higher version.
 - But Magisk has removed hide since 23 canary?

-    Use [Magisk Alpha](https://t.me/magiskalpha) or use Zygisk with [Shamiko](https://t.me/c/1414270883/25744) for hidding.
+    Use [Magisk Alpha](https://t.me/magiskalpha) or use Zygisk with [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases) for hiding.
 To intergrate Magisk Alpha, use this Magisk apk link https://github.com/vvb2060/magisk_files/raw/alpha/app-release.apk for the Github Action.
 - How can I get rid of Magisk?

     Input `none` as root solution.